-Andrew Probert’s first job as senior illustrator on Star Trek: The Next Generation was to provide concepts for the design of the new bridge.
+Andrew Probert’s first job as senior illustrator for Star Trek: The Next Generation was to provide concepts for the design of the new bridge.

 An early writers’ bible described the bridge as combining “the features of ship control, briefing room, information retrieval area and officers wardroom.
 In other words, much the same kinds of things happen here as in the old bridge, but with less emphassis on the mechanics of steering the starship.”

-This approach inspired the presence of couches and even a conference table on the bridge in early sketches.
+This approach inspired the presence of couches and even a conference table in early sketches.